wereii/lemmy-thumbnail-cleaner/README.md

 I would personally expect this to run once or twice a day at that point, with query limit of around the 300.

 # Notes

+####  Backblaze B2

-- Backblaze B2 - When the bucket lifecycle is configured to `Keep Only Last Version`, the [old versions are not deleted immediately but hidden instead](https://www.backblaze.com/blog/backblaze-b2-lifecycle-rules/) and deleted after 24h.
+When the bucket lifecycle is configured to `Keep Only Last Version`, the [old versions are not deleted immediately but hidden instead](https://www.backblaze.com/blog/backblaze-b2-lifecycle-rules/) and deleted after 24h.
   So don't be surprised if the bucket size doesn't change immediately.

-- Results: TBA
+### Results:

-    - I am still waiting for B2 to clean up the deleted (hidden) files but as of now, running the cleaner for a whole day (with MIN_AGE of 1 month and getting the currently clean-able posts to ~0) on my personal instance of 2 MAU the Backblaze Reports tab says 34k S3 Delete requests, which takes about the half of the total requests pie chart.
+- My instance of 2 MAU, running for about half a year had about 95k files and 12G of data before running the cleaner.
+- After running the cleaner, fully removing all older then 1 month (and after waiting for almost 2 days) the b2 bucket usage dropped to 57k files and 7.9G

 # Disclaimer

 My rust is _rusty_ so there might be some issues with the code.